arbitrary-256/IMP/README.md

 ### Build for web

-Run `yarn tart-zip` to build and zip a servable web directory to the `output` directory with the extension `.zip`.
+Run `yarn zip` to build and zip a servable web directory to the `output` directory with the extension `.zip`.
 This directory is meant for deployment to a web server such as [NGINX](https://nginx.org/en/) or [Apache](https://httpd.apache.org/).

 [ToC](#table-of-contents 'Return to Table of Contents')